vraravam/dotfiles/README.md

 ## How to test changes in your fork before raising a Pull Request

 1. **Especially if you are making changes to the fresh-install scripts and want to test it out on a vanilla OS**, you can change the github urls to refer to your branch in these files `GettingStarted-Basic.md` and `files/--HOME--/.shellrc`.
-For eg, if your PR branch is called `zdotdir-fixes`, you can search for `master` in those lines that refer to the `githubusercontent`, and replace `master` with `zddotdir-fixes`.
-Once your PR is tested and approved, please remember to revert these changes alone back to `master` and then merge the PR into the main working branch.
+For eg, if your PR branch is called `zdotdir-fixes`, you can search for `DOTFILES_BRANCH=` in those files, and replace `master` with `zddotdir-fixes`.
+Once your PR is tested and approved, please remember to revert `zddotdir-fixes` back to `master` and then merge the PR into the main working branch.

 # Pre-requisites